vasern/vasern-webiste/docs/getting-started/introduction.md

 ---
 layout: default
-id: overview
+id: introduction
-title: Overview
+title: Introduction
 parent: Getting Started
 nav_order: 1
+permalink: /docs
 ---

-# Overview

 Vasern is a data storage for React Native, focus on performance, and consistency.
 Our goal is to develop an open source, developer friendly, database sync solution.